Welcome to The Pix Software Home Page

 BSD/OS

-by Wind River Systems to address the needs and desires of their customer
+changed by Wind River Systems to address the needs and desires of their

-base.
-As an opinion piece, from a non-WRS employee, it merely states
+customer base.
+As an opinion piece, from a non-WRS employee, it merely

-opinions about what would be nice features for BSD/OS to have.
-While I
+states opinions about what would be nice features for BSD/OS to have.

-don't have any way to force WRS change their product in this fashion, it
+While I don't have any way to force WRS change their product in this

-have a customer base to worry about long term.
-As it turns out, since WRS
+won't have a customer base to worry about long term.
+As it turns out,

-killed the BSD/OS product line in 2003, this is all a moot point.
-One can
+since WRS killed the BSD/OS product line in 2003, this is all a moot

 The BSD/OS ELF FAQ

-BSD/OS 4.x.
+in BSD/OS 4.x.
 Incredibly useful and well written.
-For a long time, it was
+For a long time, it

-easy to find this on the BSDi webserver.
-Then they hid the information
+was easy to find this on the BSDi webserver.
+Then they hid the

-and their search engine refuses to acknowledge this file exists.
-Since
+information and their search engine refuses to acknowledge this file

 Someday, I'm sure that the extra good karma points from this act alone